Green wall: Structural media

-Structural media are growth medium "blocks" that are not loose, nor mats, but which incorporate the best features of both into a block that can be manufactured into various sizes, shapes and thicknesses.
-These media have the advantage that they do not break down for 10 to 15 years, can be made to have a higher or lower water holding capacity depending on the plant selection for the wall, can have their pH and EC's customized to suit the plants, and are easily handled for maintenance and replacement.
+Structural media are growth medium "blocks" that are not loose, nor mats, but which incorporate features of both into a block that can be manufactured into various sizes, shapes and thicknesses.
+This comes with the advantage that they do not break down for 10 to 15 years, can be made to have a higher or lower water holding capacity depending on the plant selection for the wall, can have their pH and electrical conductivity customized to suit the plants, and are easily handled for maintenance and replacement.

-There is also some discussion involving "active" living walls.
-An active living wall actively pulls or forces air through the plants le quality to the point that the installation of other air quality filtration systems can be removed to provide a cost-savings.
-Therefore, the added cost of design, planning and implementation of an active living wall is still in question.
-With further research and UL standards to support the air quality data from the living wall, building codes may one day allow for our buildings to have their air filtered by plants.